coq/coq/doc/sphinx/language/gallina-extensions.rst

 .. cmdv:: Module @ident {* @module_binding} : @module_type

-   Starts an interactive functor with parameters given by the list of `module binding`, and output module type `module_type`.
+   Starts an interactive functor with parameters given by the list of :token:`module_bindings`, and output module type :token:`module_type`.

 .. cmdv:: Module @ident <: {+<: @module_type }

-   Starts an interactive module satisfying each `module_type`.
+   Starts an interactive module satisfying each :token:`module_type`.

  .. cmdv:: Module @ident {* @module_binding} <: {+<: @module_type }.

-   Starts an interactive functor with parameters given by the list of `module_binding`.
-The output module type is verified against each `module_type`.
+   Starts an interactive functor with parameters given by the list of :token:`module_binding`.
+The output module type is verified against each :token:`module_type`.

 .. cmdv:: Module [ Import | Export ]

-   Behaves like ``Module``, but automatically imports or exports the module.
+   Behaves like :cmd:`Module`, but automatically imports or exports the module.

 Reserved commands inside an interactive module
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~